dnazarov1994/Virtual-Tourist/README.md

 <img width="540" alt="Screen Shot 2019-08-18 at 9 17 42 PM" src="https://user-images.githubusercontent.com/46335329/63233414-09b19e00-c1fe-11e9-9986-f76fde1af093.png">

-## Architecture
-- Travel Locations Map View: Allows the user to drop pins around the world
-- Photo Album View: Allows the users to download and edit an album for a location

 ## Functionality
 When the user opens the app for the first time, the Map View appears.
 The user is able to zoom and scroll around the map using standard pinch and drag gestures.
 Tapping and holding the map drops a new pin.
 Users can place any number of pins on the map.